-$$pageLSN{i}$$ $flushedLSN$
+$$pageLSN{i} = flushedLSN$$

-Answer: \leq , This comes from our first rule for WAL - we must flush the logs before we can flush the data page to disk.
-A log is only flushed to disk if it's LSN is less than or equal to the flushedLSN.
+Answer: \leq , This comes from our first rule for WAL - we must flush the corresponding log records before we can flush the data page to disk.
+A data page is only flushed to disk if the LSN of the last operation to modify it is less than or equal to the flushedLSN.
+In other words, before page i can be flushed to disk, the log records for all operations that have modified page i must have been flushed to disk.